Get insider access

 2. Best Mesh Wi-Fi System

-If you live in a very large house or find that a standalone router leaves dead zones with a slow connection in certain parts of your home, a mesh Wi-Fi system will likely help, and we recommend the eero Pro 6E for most people.
+If you live in a very large house or find that a standalone router leaves your home with dead zones and a slow connection, a mesh Wi-Fi system will likely help, like this eero Pro 6E.
 It's a tri-band Wi-Fi 6E router with a sleek design and a conveniently small footprint, so it won't clash with the decor in your living space.
-Performance-wise, it has great range, and since it's designed to be easily expandable, you can buy additional units for better range if you have a huge home.
-It also delivers impressive speeds that can take advantage of a gigabit internet connection no matter where you are in your home, making it a great pick if you're downloading lots of large files in an office far from where your internet cable comes into your house.
+Performance-wise, it has great range, and since it's designed to be easily expandable, you can buy additional units for better range.
+It delivers impressive speeds that can take advantage of a gigabit internet connection no matter where you are in your home, making it a great pick if you're downloading lots of large files in an office far from where your internet cable comes into your house.

 With eero routers, ease of use is the name of the game.
-Using the eero app, getting your mesh network up and running is incredibly straightforward.
-You can configure and monitor your network, see how many devices are connected, and even manage smart home devices since it has a built-in Zigbee hub and supports Thread and Matter.
-That said, you have to use the app to manage your network since eero doesn't have a web interface, and the app is limited in what settings you can change and has many features that are included on most other routers, like parental controls, historical data, content blocking, and 'advanced security' behind an annoying monthly paywall.
+With the eero app, getting your mesh network up and running is incredibly straightforward.
+You can configure and monitor your network, see the number of connected devices, and even manage smart home devices since it has a built-in Zigbee hub and support for Thread and Matter.
+That said, you must use the app to manage your network, as eero doesn't have a web interface.
+The app also limits which settings you can change, and many features that other routers include for free, like parental controls, historical data, content blocking, and 'advanced security,' are behind an annoying monthly paywall.

 See our review